npatwari/pathLossTutorial/README.md

 (All team members individually)

 In this step, you will load and run a Jupyter notebook.
 The file, `CheckShoutData.ipynb` is in this repo.
-It is also a Google Colab.
+It is also a [public Google Colab notebook](https://colab.research.google.com/drive/1g0DbZOUlDLly6y1m5UzvOpGiR9h4DKFC?usp=sharing) if you prefer to run the notebook on the cloud.